 It doesn’t have to all be trial and error, in fact, there are ways to increase the odds of your invoice emails being opened, paid for, and making their way off of your to-do list.
 Read on to find out how!

-Why does asking for payment in an email matter?
+How to ask for payment in an email–why does it matter?

 Okay sure, even we’ll admit that on the surface this question is a bit obvious.
 These communications matter because you want to get paid, and to do that you need to ask customers to pay you.
 But how do you ask for payment in an email in a way that ensures your customers will open it and respond?

 And why does asking for payment in the email message itself even matter?
 Shouldn’t the invoice be the main priority?

 Picture this: You just finished a meal at the restaurant you’ve been waiting to try for months.
 It was great–everything you hoped it would be.
 As the plates are being removed from the table, your waiter puts out their hand and bluntly says, “We served you, now pay us.”

 It’s kind of jarring, right?
 And the same goes for your customers.
 Whether you’ve just installed that HVAC unit they’ve been saving up for, or set up those security cameras to help put them at ease, it won’t leave a great impression if you send an invoice with no further explanation.

 Invoices are a part of their customer journey, and to ensure repeat business, it’s not a place you want to drop the ball.

 Furthermore, if the message is vague, unclear, or indirect you risk the chance of customers ignoring your emails or putting payments off.
 This only results in more follow up work on your end–and do you really want to add another phone call or email to your calendar?

 Ultimately, the message of your invoice email matters because it’s an opportunity to show your customers you value them–and valued customers can easily become loyal ones.
 It’s a chance to build a relationship with them rather than make it seem like this was a one time transaction.